On differential inclusions arising from some discontinuous systems: Statement of the problem

 Let also the discontinuity surface

 be given, where $s(x, c)$ is a continuously differentiable vector-function.
 We will assume that the general structure of the surface is given while the parameters $c \in R^\ell$ are unknown.
+From sliding modes control theory point of view it is natural to restrict ourselves to considering the hyperplanes where some of the components of $\{c_{i,j}\}$, $i = \overline{1, n+1}$, $j = \overline{1, m}$, are to be determined.
 We will sometimes omit the dependence of the surface vector-function on these variables for convenience of notation.

-In practice, the general structure of the discontinuity surface is usually known based on some physical considerations; one also can approximately know the parameters of this surface.
-So it makes sense to ``correct'' the parameters of this surface in such a way that the object is endowed with the desired properties (for example, the desired condition on the right endpoint).
+\begin{remark} In practice, the general structure of the discontinuity surface is usually known based on some physical considerations; one also can approximately know the parameters of this surface.
+So it makes sense to ``correct'' the parameters of this surface in such a way that the object is endowed with the desired properties (for example, the desired condition on the right endpoint). \end{remark}

 Let us immediately write out the explicit form of the control which is mainly used in this paper.
 Let

 where $i = \overline{1, m}$, $\alpha_i \in [\underline {a}_i, \overline {a}_i]$, $i = \overline{1, m}$, are some positive numbers which are sometimes called gain factors.